lookout / tracing

 use Lookout\Tracing\Logging\Monolog\LookoutMonologHandler; use Monolog\Logger; $log = new Logger('app'); $log->pushHandler(new LookoutMonologHandler());

-Similar in spirit to Sentry PHP metrics: lookout_metrics()->count('orders.completed', 1), gauge(), distribution(), optional MetricUnit, and flush().
+lookout_metrics()->count('orders.completed', 1), gauge(), distribution(), optional MetricUnit, and flush().
 Samples go to POST /api/ingest/metric; the active trace_id is attached when a transaction is in flight so the Lookout UI can correlate rollups with traces.
-Enable with LOOKOUT_METRICS_ENABLED=true (Laravel: metrics.enabled).
+Enabled from the dashboard (Monitoring → Signals), with LOOKOUT_METRICS_ENABLED as a local override (env > site).
 Laravel flushes on terminating when metrics.enabled and metrics.flush_on_terminate are true.

 use Lookout\Tracing\Metrics\MetricUnit; lookout_metrics()->count('button.click', 5, ['plan' => 'pro']); lookout_metrics()->distribution('page.load_ms', 42.5, ['route' => '/checkout'], MetricUnit::millisecond()); lookout_metrics()->flush();